SidhBhat/make-latex/README.md

 This is a makefile build system to build a fairly large
 $\LaTeX$ [article or book](https://www.latex-project.org/).
-We use the subfile system to organise our porject. the makefile can besides your main document, build all the subfiles indivisually.
+We use the subfile system to organise our porject. the makefile can besides your main document, build all the subfiles individually.
 The main benefit of this makefile is that the document's source and the build files are seperated, with all buildfiles being written to a 'buildir'.